alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 >
 > He also advised me not to trust any isolation boundary that's less strong than full-on VM isolation.
 >
 > This stalled me for a while.
 I came up with [an excessively complicated scheme](https://github.com/alsuren/cargo-quickinstall/issues/49), and we agreed that it would probably work, but was very unsatisfying.
-When I sat down to implement it this weekend, I stumbled on [a mechanism](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idpermissions) to neuter the GITHUB_TOKEN that is sent to the runner.
+When I sat down to implement it on the weekend, I stumbled on [a mechanism](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idpermissions) to neuter the GITHUB_TOKEN that is sent to the runner.
 The fix ended up being [a single line](https://github.com/alsuren/cargo-quickinstall/pull/86/files).
 >
 > I have not yet found a way for a malicious crate to extract the secret and use it to do anything.
 I also don't have any reason to believe that anyone else has done so.
 I will therefore be keeping all previously built packages published in the repo as-is.
 If you believe that this is unwise, and would like to help me implement a better security process, please comment on [this issue](https://github.com/alsuren/cargo-quickinstall/issues/49) and I will set up a call to pair on it.